Driven Collisionless Reconnection of Force-free Flux Tubes: From Onset to Coalescence: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We investigated the onset of driven collisionless reconnection in a strongly magnetized pair plasma.
-Our 2D PIC simulations feature two force-free flux tubes of radius $R$, which are initially pushed together with a prescribed velocity $v_{\rm push}$ to trigger current sheet formation.
-We study the full lifespan of the evolving system, from current sheet formation, to reconnection onset, and finally into the nonlinear flux-tube merger phase.
+Our 2D PIC simulations feature two force-free flux tubes of radius $R$, which are initially pushed together with a prescribed velocity $v_{\rm push}$ to trigger current-sheet formation.
+We study the full lifespan of the evolving system, from current-sheet formation, to reconnection onset, and finally into the nonlinear flux-tube merger phase.
 At high magnetizations ($\sigin\gg 1$), the reconnection onset time $\tonset$ is of the order of the light-crossing time $R/c$.
-In units of the light-crossing time, $\tonset$ depends weakly on the flux tube radius and on the magnetization, but changes with the imposed driving timescale $\td = R/\vp$ as $\tonset \sim R/(v_{\rm A} + \vp)$.
+In units of light-crossing time, $\tonset$ depends weakly on the flux-tube radius and on the magnetization, but changes with the imposed driving timescale $\td = R/\vp$ as $\tonset \sim R/(v_{\rm A} + \vp)$.
 This indicates that the external driving significantly influences the duration of the current-sheet formation, as well as the duration of the linear tearing phase.
 In realistic astrophysical environments, the driving timescale may be determined by various processes.
-In magnetospheres of compact objects and their surroundings this involves most notably formation of current sheets via shearing and twisting of magnetic field lines, induced by the rapid rotation of the central object \citep{Parfrey2013, Parfrey2015, Yuan2019, Mahlmann2020, ripperda2020, Ripperda2022, ElMellah2023}.
+In magnetospheres of compact objects and their surroundings, this involves most notably the formation of current sheets via shearing and twisting of magnetic-field lines, induced by the rapid rotation of the central object \citep{Parfrey2013, Parfrey2015, Yuan2019, Mahlmann2020, ripperda2020, Ripperda2022, ElMellah2023}.